leestrin/RideWeather/README.md

 Ride Weather v2.3 on Google Play source code.
 Developed by **Simon Jinwook Lee** while *having nothing to do during summer break* 2015.

-* This was the time when I got discharged from ROK Army and had few month long free time riding bicycle all day long.
+* This was the time when I got discharged from ROK Army and had few months long free time riding bicycle all day long.

 Ride Weather allows users to check wind speed, direction, and basic weather information with hourly forecasts.